-For those who grew up with corrupt male headship I have good news for you.
+For those who grew up with the false doctrine of male headship, I have good news for you…

-For those who grew up with fathers who were more concerned with being in charged as the head of the home…
+For those who grew up with fathers who were more concerned with being in charge as the head of the home…

 For those who grew up with fathers who hit them and controlled them because he was bigger or held all the money and power…